Table Of Contents

 Custom Field Tab

 MessageSave supports prompting user for a value to add to the file or folder name.
 (It is indicated by the %CF_V% File Name Template Field).
-That value can be used to include a reference specific to your business, such as case or matter number, project or client name, etc. On this tab you can configure the label shown in the custom field value prompt window.
+That value can be used to include a reference specific to your business, such as case or matter number, project or client name, etc. On this tab you can configure the label shown in the custom field prompt window.

 Custom Field Prompt Label